Skip to Content

 We have found some of the most shared stories and footage of animals emerging during lockdown…

-Yosemite National park is one of the most visited natural parks in the United States, situated in the state of California, covering more than 700 000 acres of land.
+Yosemite National Park is one of the most visited natural parks in the United States, situated in the state of California, covers more than 700,000 acres of land.

-With averages of up to 4 million visitors annually, it is a a feat of incredible attraction and therefore its conservation is of utmost importance.
+With averages of up to 4 million visitors annually, it is a feat of incredible attraction and therefore its conservation is of utmost importance.
 Due to its cultural indigenous American heritage, Yosemite National Park was designated a World Heritage site in 1984.
-The Yosemite Valley has been inhabited for 3000 years, with human visitors as early as up to 10000 years ago It is famed for its scenic and impressionable granite cliffs, waterfalls, sequoia groves, lakes, mountains and so much more as an awe-inspiring biological reserve of diversity.
+The Yosemite Valley has been inhabited for 3000 years, with human visitors as early as up to 10000 years ago It is famed for its scenic and impressionable granite cliffs, waterfalls, sequoia groves, lakes, mountains and so much more, and awe-inspiring biological reserve of diversity.
 Devoted to wilderness and conservation.

-Its sheer size is larger than the country of Israel, forming park of the Limpopo Trans frontier park , bordering Mozambique and constituting 20 000 square kilometres.
+Its sheer size is larger than the country of Israel, forming part of the Limpopo Trans frontier park, bordering Mozambique and constituting 20,000 square kilometers.

 The more commonly elusive cat known as the Caracal/ “rooikat”, has been spotted frequently during Cape Town’s strict lockdown which enforced not even exercise outdoors.

 This has led to a spike in Caracal sightings.
-Many of which have occured in the normally busy tourist hub, Simon’s Town, where Caracals have moved closer to the seaside in search of food.
-Simon’s Town is rich in wildlife, and known for its penguin colony.
-Caracals have also been spotted in camps Bay and Kloof Nek.
-A resident caracal, named Hermes has made himself known to local communitties who enjoy his guest appreancs during lockdown.
+Many of these have occurred in the normally busy tourist hub, Simon’s Town, where Caracals have moved closer to the seaside in search of food.
+Simon’s Town is rich in wildlife and known for its penguin colony.
+Caracals have also been spotted in Camps Bay and Kloof Nek.
+A resident caracal, named Hermes has made himself known to local communities who enjoy his guest appearances during lockdown.

-Wild boars have been a source of fear rather than cuteness factor in communities for Israel.
+Wild boars have been a source of fear rather than a cuteness factor in communities in Israel.

 They have been roaming residential buildings and with residents restricted from outside movement during the lockdown, people have begun to fear the return of the boars.
-In northern Israel, Haifa, a designated ‘ pig patrols’ have been established to keep the wild boar mania managed at any hours.
+In northern Israel, Haifa, designated ‘ pig patrols’ have been established to keep the wild boar mania managed at any hour.

 If you are interested in discovering the most exciting birds from each continent, follow us to Interesting Birds Around the World.